Eschatologue/CM_wiki/docs/chr-creation/origin/species/human.md

 ### Versatile

-You gain an [:option-feat-origin: Origin feat](../../../option/feat/feat-origin/index.md) of your choice. [:option-feat-origin: Skilled](../../../option/feat/feat-origin/phb24.md#skilled) is recommended.
+You gain an [:option-feat-origin: Origin feat](../../../option/feat/feat-origin/index.md) of your choice. [:option-feat-origin: Skilled] is recommended.

+!!! tip "All humans are Magical"

+    In Crown & Misery setting, most, if not all humans are suffused with magic.
+The [:option-feat-origin: Sorcerous Spark] or [:option-feat-origin: Magic Initiate] is recommended.

+[:option-feat-origin: Skilled]: ../../../option/feat/feat-origin/phb24.md#skilled
+[:option-feat-origin: Sorcerous Spark]: ../../../option/feat/feat-origin/hb#sorcerous-spark
+[:option-feat-origin: Magic Initiate]: ../../../option/feat/feat-origin/phb24.md#magic-initiate